Easy Kelp Noodle Salad with Peanut Sauce

-Looking for a light, refreshing, and nutrient-packed kelp noodle salad?
-This vibrant salad features crunchy kelp noodles, raw veggies, and a delicious creamy peanut dressing that brings bold flavors inspired by Asian cuisine.
+Looking for a light, nutrient-packed, and easy kelp noodle salad with peanut sauce or a Thai noodle salad with peanut sauce?
+This vibrant salad features crunchy kelp noodles, raw veggies, and a delicious creamy peanut sauce dressing that brings bold flavors inspired by Asian cuisine.
+This recipe has become a go to summer dinner salad recipe in our family.
+It pairs beautifully with grilled Thai peanut chicken or steak.
+Or it so nutrient packed that it can easily be a meal on its own!

 If it is your first time trying kelp noodles, this recipe is a great place to start.
 The simple mix of carb-free kelp noodles, crisp vegetables, and homemade peanut sauce creates a perfect salad that is satisfying, healthy, and incredibly flavorful.